mohanadarafe/ConcordiaScrapper/ConcordiaScrapper/ConcordiaScrapper/README.md

 The following commands are used to run different parts of the scrapper.

 ### Crawler
 The crawler will go get a number of links from [Concordia's](https://www.concordia.ca/) website & build an inverted index.
-You can see the inverted index at: `results.json`.

 ```
 python run.py